 Samsung Electronics has begun rolling out its wireless mobile payment option in the UK.

 Samsung Pay is moving late into the UK market.
 The announcement comes two years after the company’s main competitor Apple Pay launched the service in the UK and a year after Google’s Android Pay becomes available in the country.

-The system works in a similar way to its competitors’ payment platforms, featuring near-field communication (NFC) technology that enables payments anywhere contactless credit or debit cards are accepted.
+The system works in a similar way to its competitors’ payment platforms ( you may check comprehensive comparison here ), featuring near-field communication (NFC) technology that enables payments anywhere contactless credit or debit cards are accepted.
 To ensure fraud prevention, Samsung Pay won’t store any credit card information on your device, with each transaction using an encrypted digital token to replace payment card data.

 Samsung Pay allows users of its smartphones to acquire goods and services by holding their devices up to a contactless card reader.
 The system features a fingerprint scanner and an iris scanner that let users to verify a transaction.
 Besides, it can be used to pay for travel on London’s transport system.

 Initially, the service will be available on the Galaxy S 8, S 8+, S 7, and S 6 models, but will later come to other versions, including Samsung’s Gear smartwatch.

 According to Samsung, its payment platform doesn’t use Magnetic Secure Transmission (MST) technology, which is used older payment terminals and magnetic strip cards.
 The feature, meantime, is available on Samsung Pay in other countries.

 “For the UK launch, we’re going to focus on NFC and then we’ll look for opportunities to bring MST later on,” Samsung’s head of technology, content and launch management for the UK and Ireland, Kyle Brown, told The Independent.